-- Lavender, Immortelle, Neroli, Rose Otto and Sandalwood are all fantastic choices for use in massage.
+- Lavender, Immortelle, Neroli, Rose Otto and Sandalwood are all fantastic choices for use in massage oil.

-There are various types of diffusers available for essential oils.
+There are a few types of diffusers available for essential oils.
 Each has its own advantages and disadvantages.

-- Advantages: Strong diffusion maximizes therapeutic benefits in respiratory conditions.
+- Advantages: Potent diffusion maximizes therapeutic benefits.
+No plastic.
 Can be purchased with timers to produce intermittent diffusion.

-- Disadvantages: Diffusers need to be cleaned regularly.
-More viscous oils cannot be diffused.
+- Disadvantages: Nebulizers need to be cleaned more regularly.
+Viscous oils cannot be diffused.

-- Use electronic frequencies to create vibrations in water, which creates a fine mist of water and essential oils that is released into the air.
+- Uses electronic frequencies to create vibrations in water, which creates a fine mist of water and essential oils that is released into the air.

 - Advantages: Since it uses water it can be used to humidify the air.
 Optional timers to produce intermittent diffusion.
 Less expensive than Nebulizers.

-- Disadvantages: Needs to be cleaned regularly and thicker oils may clog it over time.
+- Disadvantages: Diffusers need to be cleaned regularly and thicker oils may clog it over time.

-- Usually a heat resistant vessel for water and essential oils and a heat resistant platform that holds the vessel over a small candle.
+- Comprised of a heat resistant holder for water and essential oils suspended over a small candle.

-- Advantages: Very simple to use providing a light background aroma.
+- Advantages: Simple to use providing a light pleasant aroma.

-- Disadvantages: Does not produce strong enough concentration for therapeutic benefits.
+- Disadvantages: Hard to produce enough concentration for therapeutic benefits.